Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 4. Baking Ingredients:

 Dogs are attracted to the smell of chocolate.
-Put all baking chocolate and baking ingredients up high and locked away, they are deadly to all dogs.
+Put all baking chocolate and baking ingredients up high and locked away, they are toxic dogs.

 Small Children:

 If you have small children, teach them to be extra gentle around the puppy.
-If the puppy is teased or constantly bothered, they will learn to defend themselves which can lead to behavior issues.
+If the puppy is teased or constantly bothered, they will learn to defend themselves, which can lead to aggression.

 No Jumping:

 Dachshunds have fragile spines and are prone to a disease called IVDD.
 All Dachshunds should avoid high-impact activities like jumping and any activity that will put too much strain on their back.
-Consider purchasing dog ramps for your furniture to help prevent injury.
+Purchase plenty of dog ramps for your furniture to help prevent injury.

 People Food: